VenkateshSatagopan/Customer-review-sentiment-analysis/README.md

 2. Creating a Flask based GUI to deploy the model.

 3. Containerize the application using Docker
+Steps to run the docker can be found from running-docker.txt

 sentiment-analysis-final.py contains the code for testing the LSTM model using Flask GUI.
 The Web-GUI looks as shown below: